5 Supplements to Improve Insulin Sensitivity

 - Gymnema Sylvestre is nicknamed the Sugar Buster.
 This alternative medicine supplement is an ayurvedic herb that helps lower blood sugar.
 Fun party trick…get some liquid gymnema and add a few drops to your tongue.
 Wait a minute and place a sugar cube on your tongue.
 It will taste like sand.
 This is a powerful herb that also reduces the amount of glucose that is absorbed in your intestines, stimulates insulin release from the pancreas and may even help regenerate cells in the pancreas that produce insulin.

 - Alpha Lipoic Acid helps to burn glucose, converting sugar to energy.
 ALA is both a fat and water-soluble antioxidant that can work on all tissues of the body.
 Several studies suggest alpha-lipoic acid helps lower blood sugar levels.
 Its ability to kill free radicals may help people with diabetic peripheral neuropathy, who have pain, burning, itching, tingling and numbness in arms and legs from nerve damage.
-Researchers also believe that alpha-lipoic acid helps improve insulin sensitivity.
+Researchers also believe that alpha-lipoic acid helps improve increasing insulin sensitivity.

 - Vitamin C or Ascorbic Acid has been shown to improve A1C numbers, lower blood glucose and is a great antioxidant to protect the lining of the blood vessels against damage from excess glucose.